Pantelakos/Calculator/README.md

-# This is a simple Calculator made with Windows Forms.
+# This is a simple calculator made with Windows Forms.